-New Nutri-King BMR Sorghum Sudan Hybrid
+New Queen Bee BMR Sorghum Sudan Hybrid

-Nutri-King has excellent early growth vigor, allowing you to produce the maximum tonnage in a short amount of time.
-Nutri King has been the highest yielding sorghum sudangrass hybrid in the 2015 & 2016 forage trials.
 Yield testing indicates 6-8 Tons/DryMatter/Acre at testing locations through multiple years.
 Third party analysis reports excellent nutritional percentages.
 Nutri-King consistently demonstrates high soluble sugar content and good TDN, NDFD, IVTD scores.
 With Nutri-King cattle will clean it up before they would consider eating a conventional hybrid.

-*Excellent IVTD, TDN and NDFD
+-Excellent IVTD, TDN and NDFD values

-*For best protein and digestibility harvest in the flag leaf / boot stage
+-For best protein and digestibility harvest in the flag leaf- boot stage

-*Harvest at the boot stage or 40-50 inches
+-Harvest at the boot stage or 40-50 inches

-*First cutting 40-50 days
+-First cutting 40-50 days

-*Second cutting 25-35 days
+-Second cutting 25-35 days

-*Third cutting 25-35 days
+-Third cutting 25-35 days

-*Begin grazing at 18-24″ height
+-Begin grazing at 18-24″ height